thinkSRS/srsgui/docs/source/installation.rst

 Preparation
 ------------

-To install ``srsgui``,  make sure you have Python version 3.7 or later is available from the command line. you can check your Python version by running:
+To install ``srsgui``,  make sure you have Python version 3.7 or later. you can check your Python version by running from the command line:

 .. code-block::

     python --version

 .. note::

     Commands running from the command prompt shown here are assumed using a Windows computer system.
 If you use other systems, commands may be different.
 Refer to `this page. <install-packages_>`_

 If you have a Python older than the required version, `install a newer Python. <install-python_>`_

 Using `virtual environment <virtual-environment_>`_ avoids possible dependency conflict among Python packages.
 If you want to use a virtual environment, create one with your favorite virtual environment package.
 If you do not have a preference, use Python default ``venv``.